clarebcook/HighSpeedFLFM/processing/README.md

 - **Continue Manual Transfer** — Resume a previous manual alignment session to add more points.
 - **Re-run Alignment** — Recalculates alignment based on current manually added points.
 - **Approve** — Finalizes the current strike and advances to the next.
-- **Open Manual Alignment Viewer** —  Launches the browser-based 3D model viewer.
+- **Open Manual Alignment Viewer** —  Launches the browser-based 3D model viewer from `manual_alignment_gui.py` as a subprocess.
+- **Load Alignment Values** - Loads user adjusted Alignment Values exported from the 3D model viewer.

 ---